kiss

 Inserts this XML as a child element for the specified parent element.

-This method implements the Consumer
+This method implements the Consumer interface, allowing an XML

 object to be used in functional contexts, for example, with streams or

-methods that accept a Consumer
+methods that accept a Consumer.

 An element set, XML string, |